These Are The Spookiest Trees and Shrubs in North America

 Alongside such a spectacle, make sure you're complementing it with some Eerie And Enchanting Halloween Plants.

 To grow the Royal Purple Smoke Bush, plant it in well-drained, fertile soil in full sun or partial shade.
-Mulch annually with well-rotted manure or leaf mold in spring.
+In spring, mulch annually with well-rotted manure or leaf mold.

 Little to no pruning is required, but for those wishing to promote new shoot growth and richer leaf color, cut back hard in late winter or early spring.